ZIP file encrypted by ransomware

 - “Invalid archive or wrong password.”

-- Size changes
+- Size change

 - Internal archive metadata (header, central directory) is often corrupted.